 Department Specific Summary

 Piedmont Carolinas Radiation Therapy Center - a joint venture between Atrium Health and Piedmont Medical Center - is composed of two practices in Northern South Carolina with close proximity to Charlotte, NC.
 PCRT is one of the LCI’s busiest radiation oncology departments, treating more than 700 patients a year.
-The department is equipped with three Varian linacs - a TrueBeam with FFF modes, Varian Advanced Imaging, and a 3D surface image guidance system and two Clinac iXs.
+The department is equipped with three Varian linacs - 2 TrueBeams with FFF modes, Varian Advanced Imaging, 3D surface image guidance systems and one Clinac iX.
 Additional equipment includes a GE CT scanner.
 The department has active SBRT & SRS programs along with Xofigo and dedicated hot lab.
 Varian Eclipse and Aria are used for treatment planning and the electronic medical record.
-MIM Maestro image management software is also available.
+RadFormation products and MIM Maestro image management software is also available.
 A full complement of QA tools and technologies are available.

 At Atrium Health, physicists are leaders within the department, but additional leadership opportunities are available through cross collaboration on research, physics & dosimetry working groups as well as existing and upcoming projects.
 Research opportunities in motion management, SBRT/SRS planning & delivery and optical surface monitoring are available.
-Upcoming projects include new TrueBeam install and commissioning, expanding SBRT to new treatment sites, Eclipse 16.1 upgrade (15.6 current), standardization and other departmental advancements.
+Upcoming projects include new TrueBeam install and commissioning, expanding SBRT to new treatment sites, coding and scripting, standardization and other departmental advancements.

 Education, Experience and Certifications

-Masters Degree in Medical Physics or equivalent field of study.
-Board Certified in Therapeutic Radiologic Physics by the American Board of Radiology or its International equivalent preferred.
-3 years experience as a Radiation Medical Physicist preferred.
-Highly skilled graduates of CAMPEP accredited residency programs will be considered.
+Master's Degree in Medical Physics or equivalent field of study.
+Board eligible in Therapeutic Radiologic Physics by the American Board of Radiology or its International equivalent.
+Highly skilled recent graduates of CAMPEP accredited residency programs are encouraged to apply.